 Looking to take things a little easier this Thanksgiving?
+Here are some easy tips for managing lung disease during the holidays.

 The Meal That Never Ends